-REPORT the matter to the Child Protection Team or Named Person (the Houseparent) on the same working day (immediately if you feel the child is in immediate danger);
+REPORT the matter to the Wellbeing and Child Protection Co-ordinator or Named Person on the same working day;

 RECORD in detail what has been disclosed, including what was seen and heard, and the time.
-Record signs of physical injury or other signs of distress in clear detail.
-Record contemporaneously any comment by the child about an incident or how an injury occurred, quoting words actually used, making appropriate use of the Wellbeing Information System.
+Signs of physical injury or other signs of distress should be described in detail.
+Any comment by the child about an incident or how an injury occurred should be recorded contemporaneously, quoting words actually used, making appropriate use of the Wellbeing Information Sharing System.
 This ensures the School has a secure, dated, individualised record.